1. Make sure your modem and router is plugged in correctly and has power.

 The next reason for Wi-Fi failure may be losing the wireless signal.
 You should try to diagnose if the router is emitting a signal by checking the router’s light indicators first.
 If the lights indicate the connection is lost, restart the device by unplugging it from the wall.
 There’s a huge difference between restarting a device and resetting a device.
 Don’t reset the device.
-If you reset the Wi-Fi modem/router, you will restore its factory settings and in so doing, delete its configurations.
-Restarting the modem and/or router by either unplugging its cord or pressing the restart button will only reboot the device in a manner similar to that of shutting off your computer and turning it back on.
+If you reset the modem/router, you will restore its factory settings and in so doing, delete its configurations.
+Restarting the device by either unplugging its cord or pressing the restart button will only reboot the device in a manner similar to that of shutting off your computer and turning it back on.
 If you reset your device you will lose your internet connection for sure.

 3. Check to see if your wireless feature got disabled.

 To see if the problem lies from the source of the connection, you should proceed by plugging the Ethernet cable into the router and the router to your computer.
 If you can access the internet then it’s likely your router has lost its configuration but the modem is fine.
 You can attempt to fix this by typing the standard IP address “192.168.1.1” in your internet browser’s address box.
 This address should open the router’s setup page.
 This page will likely ask for a user name and password which you can find printed on a label on your modem/router, or a text somewhere in the modem’s box.
 Once you entered the page you should make sure that the wireless feature is marked as active or on.
 If it doesn’t you should consult with your network administrator or your ISP.

 4. Verify there are no devices that may interfere with your Wi-Fi signal.
 Move potential interfering devices away.